npnkhoi/npnkhoi.github.io/_posts/2023-10-01-aggie-classic-2.md

 Game 5: UTD 13 - ?
 SFA.
 We won by a large margin.
 - We won pretty easily.
 They forced backhand?!
 - I think I scored once here (or maybe the next game).
-After someone called "end zone" on our vert. stack, I was at the top.
+After someone called "end zone" on our vert-stack, I was at the top.
 I first cut to the break side, which was initially a bad idea because it was not open.
 But then the handler reset the disk, to the open side.
 I am the third man in that situation, so I stroke while my marker did not notice.
 I scored, spiked the disc, and it got warped.
 - We used this chance to practice our vert. stack.
 The point is to push the stack up, except Number 1, whenever Number 5 cuts and clears.

 Game 6: UTD - Tarelton (-State University?).
 We lost.
 - This team is more athletic than us.
 - Defensively, Tarelton has a player poaching one of our cutters (which are in the vert. stack).
 This made our offense hard.
-- In this match, the coaches decided we should play ho-stack when seeing the vert-stack doesn't work.
+- In this match, the coaches decided we should play ho-stack when seeing the vert-stack not working well.
 	- **Horizontal stack** basically has 2 horizontal lines of 3 (lower, handlers) and 4 (higher, cutters).
 It worked particularly well for swingings, thus suitable to counter the zone (i.e., cup) defense.
 	- Most of the time, 3 handlers flow the disc by swinging.
 	- Among 4 cutters, the middle two are **poppers**, who are split to run deep and under to tear our the defenders.
 The other two are **wings**, who basically (1) distract the deep defender and (2) go under to get the disc from the side handler if possible.